 In bedrooms, emphasis could be created with a striking bed frame, an opulent chandelier, a media wall, or colorful artwork.

-The great thing about bedroom design is that it relaxes the senses because there are no competing elements.
+The great thing about bedroom interior design principles is that it relaxes the senses because there are no competing elements.
 Once you choose the focal point, you can also work the rest of your design around it and use it as a guide.

 Principle 6 – Contrast